 - Make it clear to your kids that they can say no to anything you ask them to do, and respect their boundaries!
 Remember that consent is Freely given, Reversible, Informed, Enthusiastic and Specific (FRIES) and that this applies to all activities.

-- Ask your kids before Raisin about their comfort level with alcohol so you can plan your Raisin accordingly and can check in with them on the day – you can use our Raisin Google Form or Microsoft Form template as a start.
+- Ask your kids before Raisin whether they are comfortable with drinking alcohol so you can plan your Raisin accordingly and can check in with them on the day – you can use our Raisin Google Form or Microsoft Form template as a start.

 - Respect any boundaries your kids set—don't push, pressure or guilt them into doing anything they aren’t comfortable with.
-And remember that if they feel comfortable enough to be honest with you about their boundaries, you’re doing something right!
+Remember: if they feel comfortable enough to be honest with you about their boundaries, you’re doing something right!